pfbrowning/ng-radio/README.md

 If you want to log stuff to Azure Application Insights, then provide your instrumentation key in `app.config.json`.
 Otherwise leave it as null: this is completely optional.

 ### Authentication
 You'll need to configure your own Oauth 2.0 + OpenID Connect identity provider.
 In addition, you'll need to use an Oauth 2.0 provider which issues a JWT-based access token (this is not mandated by the Oauth 2.0 spec, but it's a common implementation).
 This is required due to the "Favorites" functionality.
 The quickest, easiest, and cheapest route would probably be to use an [Auth0](https://auth0.com/) free account.
-A basic level of knowledge regarding authentication in Single Page Applications via OpenID Connect Authorization Code Flow + PKCE is required.
+A basic level of knowledge regarding authentication in Single Page Applications via OpenID Connect is required.

-Browninglogic Radio uses [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc) for authentication.
-The `authConfig` section within `app.config.json` stores the `AuthConfig` object which is defined and documented by `angular-oauth2-oidc`.
-For a standard simple OpenID Connect configuration it should be sufficient to specify your `issuer`, `redirectUri`, `clientId`, and `scope` within `authConfig` without having to make any modifications to `src\modules\core\authentication\services\authentication.service.ts`.
+Browninglogic Radio uses [oidc-client-js](https://github.com/IdentityModel/oidc-client-js) for authentication.
+The `authConfig.userManager` section within `app.config.json` stores the `UserManagerSettings` object which is defined and documented by [oidc-client-js](https://github.com/IdentityModel/oidc-client-js/wiki).
+For a standard simple OpenID Connect configuration it should be sufficient to specify your `authority`, `client_id`, `redirect_uri` and `silent_redirect_uri` within `authConfig.userManager` without having to make any modifications to the underlying code.

 ### Running the App
 Once you've got the aforementioned dependencies configured, running, and in a happy state, simply install your dependencies and run the app as you would any Angular CLI app.
 Assuming that you've already got npm and Angular CLI installed: